Juliandlb/distributed-ray-cluster/ray_cluster/README.md

    - Ensure GPU drivers are compatible

 4. **Out of memory errors**:
-   - Use laptop mode: `docker-compose -f docker-compose.laptop.yml up -d`
+   - **Fixed**: New architecture optimizes memory allocation
+   - Head node uses only 500MB-1GB (vs 2-4GB previously)
+   - Workers get 2-3GB each for models
-   - Close other applications
+   - Close other applications if still having issues
-   - Reduce number of worker nodes
-   - Load fewer models

 5. **Health check failures**:
    - **Fixed**: New Ray API-based health checks are reliable
    - Test manually: `docker exec <container> /app/health_check.sh`
    - Check if Ray is actually running: `docker logs <container-name>`

+6. **No actors available**:
+   - **New**: Check if workers have joined and registered actors
+   - Use `docker logs ray-cluster-worker-laptop` to see registration
+   - Wait for workers to load models and register with coordinator

-6. **Syntax errors or Unicode issues**:
+7. **Syntax errors or Unicode issues**:
    - **Fixed**: All emoji characters replaced with ASCII equivalents
    - Ensure you're using the latest `main.py` file
    - Rebuild containers if needed: `docker-compose build --no-cache`